skrey/yellow-extensions/features/update/README.md

 You can download and add extensions as ZIP-files.
 You can also add extensions at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php install` followed by more arguments.
 You can also remove extensions at the command line.

 This extension uses the [cURL library](https://github.com/curl/curl) by Daniel Stenberg.
-There's also a [release extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/release) for developers.
+There's also a [release extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/release).

 ## How to show current version